From the World Heritage inscription:

 Designed and built in the 1920s, the Van Nellefabriek demonstrates an extremely accomplished industrial architecture.
 It comprises a complex of buildings consisting of several factories aligned along the perspective of a large internal roadway, and close to several means of transport (canals, roads, railway lines).
 Supported on an internal structure of reinforced concrete, the facades of the main buildings consist essentially of steel and glass, making large-scale use of the curtain wall principle.
 Via a common purpose agreed between the entrepreneur and the project architects and engineers, the Van Nellefabriek embodies an ideal factory, open to the outside world, whose interior working spaces are progressive, and in which daylight is used to provide pleasant working conditions.
 It embodies the accomplished realization of a new kind of factory that has become a symbol of the modernist and functionalist culture of the inter-war period.
 Lastly, it bears witness to the long port-related economic tradition of the Netherlands, in the processing of imported food products (coffee, tea, and tobacco) and their marketing in Europe.

 Van Nellefabriek is the former headquarters of the Van Helle Company which was an importer of coffee, tea, and tobacco in the Netherlands.
-The site was placed on the world heritage list primarily because of because of its architectural significance, being one of the best early examples of modernism.
+The site was placed on the world heritage list primarily because of its architectural significance, being one of the best early examples of modernism.

 How to Get to Van Nellefabriek